First Steps

 kamu

-environment variable I have on my machine into Jupyter - we’ll make use of it later.
-If you don’t have a MapBox token - simply runkamu notebook
+environment variable into Jupyter, which we will use for plotting.
+If you don’t have a MapBox token - simply run kamu notebook

 From here let’s create a PySpark